tmenguy/ha-solcast-solar/README.md

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/ExcludeSites2.png" width="500">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/ExcludeSites2.png)

+> [!NOTE]
+>
+>
+> The site names and resource IDs are sourced from the sites that are known at the time of last sites fetch from Solcast (this is at startup).
+It is not possible to both add a new API key and select a site to exclude from the new account being added.
+The new account must first be added, which will cause the integration to restart and load the new sites.
+After that the sites to exclude from the new account may be selected.

 ## Sample template sensors

 ### Combining site data

 A potential desire is to combine the forecast data for multiple sites common to a Solcast account, enabling visualisation of individual account detailed data in an Apex chart.

-This code is an example of how to do so by using template sensors, which sums all pv50 forecast intervals to give a daily account total, plus builds a detailedForecast attribute of all combined interval data to use in a visualisation.
+This code is an example of how to do so by using a template sensor, which sums all pv50 forecast intervals to give a daily account total, plus builds a detailedForecast attribute of all combined interval data to use in a visualisation.

+Site breakdowns must be enabled in the integration options (the detailed forecast breakdown is not enabled by default).

 **Reveal code**
 <details><summary><i>Click here</i></summary>